small-tech/comet/README.md

 To pass a test commit message to Comet to debug with, edit the _.vscode/launch.json_ file and add the argument to the array referenced by the `args` property.

-For example, to debug with a standard git commit message without a body:
+For example, to debug with a standard Git commit message without a body:

 ```json
 {